juniorsundarCasual/TGT/vault/volume-2.chapter-080.md

 Josie walked closer and observed the frame carefully.

-"To answer Young miss, the spell appears to be similar to |Acid Mist|," she answered with a respectful tone.
+"To answer Young Miss, the spell appears to be similar to |Acid Mist|," she answered with a respectful tone.

 Jean hummed in affirmation, but retorted, "But isn't that at least a Tier-2 spell?"

-"To answer Young miss, it is."
+"To answer Young Miss, it is."

 "Then how was he able to cast it?"
 Jean interrogated.

-"To answer Young miss, I do not know."
+"To answer Young Miss, I do not know."

 Jean exhaled loudly and started to note down her observations into her personal journal.